uptake/autofocus/README.md

 A third dataset from the Lincoln Park Zoo's Urban Wildlife Institute contains unlabeled three-image bursts from 2018.
 It takes up 5.7GB uncompressed.
 To get this data, follow the same steps as for the 2012-2014 dataset, but replace `FILENAME=lpz_2016_2017_processed.tar.gz` with `FILENAME=lpz_2018.tar.gz`.

+## Running Tests

+To test the app, run `pip install -r requirements-dev.txt` and then `pytest`.
+The tests assume that the app is running locally on port `8000` according to the instructions above.``

 ## Example Images

 ![buck](./gallery/buck.jpeg)